John Geree: Stephen Geree

 At the same time the minister of Abinger parish was deprived as scandalous (for preaching vehemently against parliament), and in 1646 Geree, having been scrutinized by the Assembly of Divines, was put in to succeed the minister who temporarily replaced him.
 The advowson was customarily in the lords of the manor of Abinger, which was reunited in the possession of Richard Evelyn of Wotton in 1622, the moiety which had belonged to Sir John Morgan being sold to Evelyn by Morgan's daughter.
 George Evelyn (brother of John Evelyn the diarist) succeeded his father in 1641, having married a granddaughter of George Duncombe's.
 Duncombe died in 1647 and Lady Elizabeth Aungier in 1650, in her will releasing Geree from whatever money he owed her, and giving £5 each to him and to his son John.

 Under that sustained familial patronage, Geree held Abinger for the rest of his life.
 His son Joseph was baptized there in 1647.
 He was encouraged by Thomas Hussey Sr. of Shere, Surrey, and of London, citizen and Grocer.
-In an action reflecting the unusual times, at a vestry meeting in 1654 Geree assigned 35 square feet of land within Abinger church to Hussey, for him to build a pew beside the pulpit, on a 1000-year lease for peppercorn rent, by ensealed and witnessed deed.
+In an action reflecting the unusual times, at a vestry meeting in 1654 Geree assigned 35 square feet of land within Abinger church to Hussey, for him to build a pew beside the pulpit, on a 1000-year lease for peppercorn rent, by unsealed and witnessed deed.
 Hussey was a grandson of Sir Thomas Wroth (1518-1573) and Mary Rich on his mother's side.
 Geree's last published work, The Golden Mean, advocating the more frequent administration of the Lord's Supper, appeared in 1656.
 In the following year two of his sons, John (of Abinger) and Stephen (a Silkman in Soper Lane, London), were under observation as suspected persons when they came from Calais to collect a man lately prisoner in the Upper Bench and returned to France with him.

 On 26 September 1660 Geree conducted the marriage of Mr Francis Hamond to his daughter Elizabeth Geree.
 This occasion was chosen by E.M.
 Forster to exemplify the age of John Evelyn, in the fourth episode of the 1934 Abinger Pageant.
 In 1662 Geree conformed.
 On 28 January 1664/5 his wife's burial took place, and on 9 February he followed her to the churchyard.
 John Geree, probably his son, was licensed as curate of Shalford in February 1667/8, instituted as Vicar of Farnham in 1669 and as Rector of East Clandon in March 1675/6.
 He may be the John Geary who matriculated from Magdalen Hall on 9 December 1653.
 Stephen Geree had numerous descendants.